ricmmartins/sqlserver-ha/README.md

 This repository contains scripts and documentation for deploying and validating a SQL Server High Availability (HA) solution in Azure using Virtual Machines.
 The solution leverages Azure Availability Sets and SQL Server Always On Availability Groups.

+> **Disclaimer**
+> This content was created by Microsoft employees for demonstration and lab purposes only.
+It is not an official Microsoft package, has not been tested on all supported configurations, and is not intended for production use.
+Use it at your own risk and discretion.

 ## Repository Structure

 ```bash